Mastsam10/platform/TROUBLESHOOTING.md

 5. **Use debug endpoints to diagnose issues**
 6. **For legacy videos: prefer clean slate over fake fixes**
 7. **User experience first: don't show broken videos as "ready"**
+8. **CRITICAL: When a video shows "Video not ready", run fix-video-status and wait for webhook processing - don't manually set to "ready"**
+9. **The webhook system works correctly when videos are in "processing" state**

 ---